Searching for a Rustic Countryside Wedding Venue – Derbyshire, mostly! ;)

 The second place which landed on our search was Sychpwll Eco-centre, just on the borders of Shropshire and Wales.
 We shot a wedding here and absolutely fell for the all out rustic quirky eco loveliness of the place and the owners are great too.
 There’s camping, with toilets, showers and an ace kitchen too as well as few under roof accommodation options – almost perfect but no ceremony licence yet?…they do have a hay bale built barn which would be just perfect, so maybe in the future….. check out our 2013 Sychpwll Wedding on the blog

 And third but by no means in third place was the phenomenal Foelortho, owned by Ed and Jenny – very lovely people indeed, with great musical fortitude to boot!
-So why is it phenomenal, fantastic out of this world follys in the grounds of a quirky Welsh Farmhouse – great accommodation, with a sauna/spa and fernery on its way too!
+So why is it phenomenal, fantastic out of this world follys in the grounds of a quirky Welsh Farmhouse – great accommodation (including the perfect treehouse for two), with a sauna/spa and fernery on its way too!
 As well as the farmhouse, there’s a couple of bunkhouse style barns for extra accommodation, and potentially some camping space too – it has to be seen to be believed – even if you don’t get married there go on holiday there!
+We had a big birthday party weekend there – amazing space and vibe!
 There’s no license here either, but it’s minutes down the road from Pistyll Rhaedr – one of Wales’ most stunning waterfalls (if it’s rained a lot!) which has a licence for weddings – really magnificent setting for an outdoor style quirky ceremony.

 So Wales, well the three we looked into all very different and unique and we’d be absolutely over the moon to shoot anyones wedding here :)